 Table of contents

-Owning a firearm comes with a responsibility of keeping it safe.
-In some states in America particularly in California, the lack of a gun safe inside your home while keeping a firearm tantamount to your liability if the firearm is stolen.
+Owning a firearm comes with the responsibility of keeping it safe.
+In some states in America, particularly in California, the lack of a gun safe inside your home while keeping a firearm equal to your liability if the gun is stolen.
 Gun safes, in this manner should be of equally important as with your gun.